Mary-Pat Green: Theatre

-Green has appeared on Broadway in the original cast of Sweeney Todd and the 1974 revival of Candide.
-She has performed the role of Reverend Mother in Nunsense over 1500 times and in 2002 she played Lorena Hickok in Michael John LaChiusa's stage musical First Lady Suite.
+Green appeared on Broadway in the original cast of Sweeney Todd and the 1974 revival of Candide.
+She performed the role of Reverend Mother in Nunsense over 1500 times and in 2002 she played Lorena Hickok in Michael John LaChiusa's musical First Lady Suite.

-In 1989, Green took over the role of Miss Hannigan in a production of Annie at the Starlight Theatre in Kansas City when Eileen Brennan broke her leg.
+In 1989, Green took over the role of Miss Hannigan in a production of Annie at the Starlight Theatre in Kansas City.

 In 1996, she played the title role in the premiere of Claudia Allen's Hannah Free at Victory Gardens Theatre in Chicago.
-Richard Christiansen of Chicago Tribune said her role was "admirably acted".
+Richard Christiansen of Chicago Tribune wrote her role was "admirably acted".

+Death

+Green died from complications of Alzheimer's disease on September 9, 2024, at the age of 72.